a3609640/DNFA-gene-analysis/README.md

 from the downloaded and processed data.

-# Software Engineering Discussion for Biologists

-As a friend of one of the authors who was a member of the US Marine Corps once related, there is a saying in the military:  "Amateurs talk tactics;
-professionals talk logistics."
-In a way, the same is true for software engineering.
-If you have managed to coax R into producing a publication-quality graph, congratulations... but from a software engineering standpoint, you are far from done.
-Is your code correct?
-If you adjust it, how can you be sure that it remains correct?
-Can your software run in a fully automated fashion with no manual steps?
-What recipe must others follow to see your code work in their own environments?
-These and related questions touch upon the logistical considerations for well-engineered software.
-This section will consider them from the standpoint of build automation, unit testing, and documentation.

 ## Build Automation

 One aspect of this project is a file named `Makefile`.
 To a non-initiate,